About Nonesuch Records

 Early History

-Nonesuch Records was conceived more than 50 years ago as an experiment in hip, '60s-style entrepreneurship.
+Nonesuch Records was conceived as an experiment in hip, '60s-style entrepreneurship.
 In 1964, Jac Holzman came up with an idea to create a budget classical music label aimed at the same youthful audience that was buying classic literature in paperback editions.
 As Holzman told the New York Times, "Classical records went for $5, and I put them out for $2.50.
 I liked $2.50 because it was the price of a trade paperback."
 Holzman didn't commission new recordings; instead, he licensed existing albums from small European labels and repackaged them for a US audience, commissioning artfully groovy covers regarded by some to be as collectible as the albums they contained.

-To bolster his operation, Holzman brought over Teresa "Tracey" Sterne from Vanguard, where she'd worked alongside label head Seymour Solomon.
+To bolster his operation, Holzman brought over Teresa "Tracey" Sterne from Vanguard Records, where she'd worked alongside label head Seymour Solomon.
 The Brooklyn-born Sterne had been a child prodigy.
 (In 2000, on the album A Portrait, Nonesuch paired a recording of performances she made as a teenager with a selection of recordings she supervised during her time at the label.)
 She pursued an adult career as a concert pianist before deciding to shift her focus to the business side of the classical music industry, first as a publicity assistant with Sol Hurok's concert-producing organization and then with Columbia Records, before moving over to Vanguard.
 Sterne brought as much passion and drive to her work behind the scenes as she did to her concert appearances; she was a brilliant, uncompromising executive who bonded deeply with the artists she signed, doggedly championed their music, and insisted that each element of a Nonesuch release adhere to the highest of standards.

-This was "world music" at its purest-much of it, like the Balinese sounds on Music from the Morning of the World and Golden Rain, hitherto unheard in the West.
+Perhaps most significantly, Sterne established the Nonesuch Explorer Series, which presented indigenous music from around the world, beginning with field recordings brought to Sterne by inveterate traveler-musicologist David Lewiston and produced for disc by Peter Siegel.
+This was "world music" at its purest—much of it, like the Balinese sounds on Music from the Morning of the World and Golden Rain, hitherto unheard in the West.
 (The former was inducted into the National Recording Registry of "culturally significant" sound recordings in 2008.)
 The Explorer Series was not simply an anthropological mission: Sterne considered the work to be on the same aesthetic level as that of any Western Nonesuch artist.
-The series found enthusiastic followers, including a counter-cultural listenership that employed pieces like the 22-minute long "Monkey Chant" from Golden Rain as soundtrack for their chemically altered armchair travels.
+The series found enthusiastic followers, including a counter-cultural listenership that employed pieces like the 22-minute long "Monkey Chant" from Golden Rain as a soundtrack for their chemically altered armchair travels.

 Holzman sold Elektra to Warner Communications in 1970.
 When Nonesuch turned 15 in 1979, critic Peter G. Davis wrote, in a New York Times article entitled "The Special Touch of Nonesuch," that the label "has always been run with the kind of personal touch that creates a flavor of autonomy and generates quality.
 Warner's enlightened 'hands off' policy has no doubt helped encourage this salutary effect, for it means that Teresa Sterne, who has guided Nonesuch's fortunes for most of its 15 years can more or less do things her way."

 Sterne's strong guiding hand had cemented the reputation of Nonesuch with savvy listeners and critics, but her fastidious approach held less sway with the corporate heads.
-In December of 1979, merely months after Davis had lavished such praise on her stewardship, Sterne made headlines in the Times again: she had been abruptly dismissed from her job at the behest of Elektra chairman Joe Smith.
+In December of 1979, mere months after Davis had lavished such praise on her stewardship, Sterne made headlines in the Times again: she had been abruptly dismissed from her job at the behest of Elektra chairman Joe Smith.
 Sterne expressed "complete surprise and shock" to a reporter, though she did speculate that weaker sales might have prompted the move.
 Her firing prompted an outcry from the label's artists and New York City's creative community at large.
-More than 2,000 people wrote to the head of Warner Communications in protest, and all of the artists on the label sent a signed petition to the New York Times objecting to her ouster.
+More than 2,000 people wrote to the head of Warner Communications in protest, and all the artists on the label sent a signed petition to the New York Times objecting to her ouster.

 Change in Leadership